otaviowillow/rb-kids/src/pages/employees/brianna-howard.md

 phone: ''
 email: ''
 ---
-Hi, my name is Brianna and I am really pleased to be apart of the infant and toddler team.
+Hi, my name is Brianna and I am really pleased to be a part of the infant and toddler team.
 I have been working in the Early Childhood Education field since 2007.
-Over the years I have had the privilege of working with 3-5-year-olds and over the last 6 years working with infant and toddlers.
+Over the years I have had the privilege of working with 3-5-year-olds and over the last 6 years working with infants and toddlers.
 I am looking forward to helping your children grow and learn in a caring environment.

+Brianna is currently on Mat.
+Leave